 Scavenged Protein: Outdoor Pet Food and Food Scraps

-European starlings are documented consumers of outdoor pet food (kibble), livestock feed, and kitchen scraps.
+European starlings are documented consumers of these resources.
 According to Cornell Lab’s All About Birds, starlings will readily consume grains, seeds, nectar, livestock feed, and garbage when invertebrate prey is unavailable.
 Outdoor cat or dog food left on a porch or patio is a high-protein emergency resource from the starling’s perspective, and a flock that discovers it will return consistently.

 This behavior is part of a broader pattern of urban adaptation.
 The open-bill probing motion that evolved for soil invertebrate extraction translates directly to processing soft foods of all kinds, from suet cakes to kibble to food scraps in partially open packaging.